You know what you want in life. Or at least know what you need to do in life.

 3) Journaling gives you clarity.

-When you have a regular journaling practice, you’ll start to see what in your life is actually aligned with what you truly want out of life.
+When you have a regular journaling practice, you’ll see what in your life is actually aligned with what you truly want out of life.

 Journaling will allow you to gain an overview of what needs to be removed or included in your life.